 I'm extremely enthusiastic, which can be a double-edged sword.
 While it's one of my favorite personality traits it can have the tendency to get me in trouble.
 I'm a go-getter and fairly ambitious – I'm shooting for an MD, if not an MD/PhD.

-This description is making me seem a little more intense than I actually am: I'm usually quite happy and relaxed.
-I love my job doing science, I do my best to surround myself with awesome people, and I am fully aware that even when I'm down-in-the-dumps I have it really good.
+I'm usually quite happy and relaxed.
+I love my job doing science, I do my best to surround myself with awesome people; I am fully aware that even when I'm down-in-the-dumps I have it really good.
 My worldview is this really weird blend of idealism and existential nihilism.
 The universe is a physics simulation and I'm gonna make the most of it.

 In my spare time I love to cook, read, and spend time with friends.
 I also watch way too much TV – I can't help it, I love stories and episodic serialized dramas are so compelling.